Norwegian-registered foreign business (NUF)

 On the page headed Duty to register in the Register of Business Enterprises for NUF you will find information about register requirements.

 If you wish to make changes to the information registered on your NUF, you can in most cases do this by submitting an electronic version of the form Coordinated register notification.
-If there are changes or new information about the business in the country of origin, you may not apply electronically.
+If there are changes or new information about the business in the country of origin, you cannot use an electronic form.

-For businesses registered with the Register of Business Enterprises, it is not possible to use electronic forms if there is no registered or reported general manager, Norwegian representative, board for the Norwegian business or person with signature rights.
+For businesses registered with the Register of Business Enterprises, it is not possible to use an electronic form if there is not registered, or reported, a general manager, a Norwegian representative, a board for the Norwegian business or a person with signature rights.